vue-bridge/vue-bridge/packages/docs/guide/project-setup/eslint.md

 # Eslint Setup

-It's strongly recommened to use Eslint and with it, `eslint-plugin-vue`.
+It's strongly recommended to use Eslint and with it, `eslint-plugin-vue`.

 If you do, you should enforce the following rules manually, as they are not included in this configuration together in any of the available presets: